Portuguese strike against austerity snarls transport

-LISBON (Reuters) - Portuguese strikers halted trains, shut ports and paralyzed most public transport on Thursday, but the limited scale of the protest against austerity measures seemed unlikely to weaken the government’s resolve in implementing the terms of an EU/IMF bailout.
+LISBON (Reuters) - Portuguese strikers halted trains, shut ports and paralysed most public transport on Thursday in protest at austerity measures that is nevertheless unlikely to temper the government’s resolve in implementing the terms of an EU/IMF bailout.

-There was little impact beyond the transport sector from the strike that caused no major output disruptions at companies.
-The country’s second-largest union, UGT, did not back the strike, unlike in previous work stoppages.
+There was little impact outside of the transport sector from the general strike that caused no major output disruptions at companies.
+The country’s second-largest union UGT did not back the strike, unlike in previous work stoppages.

 Armenio Carlos, the new Communist leader of CGTP, the country’s largest union confederation, wants its 700,000 members to send a signal to the centre-right government that the country will no longer tolerate the erosion of workers’ rights, lower salaries and record high unemployment.

-Ramos was one of a few hundred CGTP members who marched from Rossio square in downtown Lisbon to parliament.
-Many were singing old Communist songs from the bloodless Carnation revolution of 1974 that re-established democracy in Portugal.
+Ramos was one of a few hundred CGTP members who gathered on the Rossio Square in downtown Lisbon, preparing to march towards parliament.
+Many were singing old Communist songs from the days of the 1974 bloodless Carnation revolution that re-established democracy in Portugal.

 The CGTP could not say how many workers had responded to the strike call, but said the railway system was crippled, including the international Lisbon-Madrid route.
 Lisbon’s underground was shut.
 Many hospitals were only accepting emergencies.
 It also said rubbish collectors, ports and some schools had shut down across the country.